 First Things First: What Is 18k Gold?

-In measuring gold, jewelry makers use the ‘karat’ grading system to designate purity.
-24 karat is 100% pure, with lower karats (such as 18k gold and 14k gold) incorporating other metals for improved durability.
+The jewelry industry uses the ‘karat number’ grading system to designate purity when measuring gold.
+In its pure form, 24k gold is 100% pure.
+Lower karats such as 18k gold and 14k gold incorporate other metals into the gold for improved durability.

 Durability of 18k Gold